pinpoint-apm/pinpoint-apm.github.io/documents/system_metric.md

 ### 3.4.B Run Pinpoint Collector with System Metrics
 After successfully building Pinpoint project, run `pinpoint-collector-starter-boot-XXXX.jar` file created under `pinpoint/metric-module/collector-starter/target/deploy`.
+- `pinpoint-collector-starter-boot-XXXX.jar` includes system metrics on top of original pinpoint-collector.
+- In order to enable metric functions, you need to add `--pinpoint.collector.type=METRIC` or `--pinpoint.collector.type=ALL` arguments when starting the application.
+  - METRIC: only enables collecting the system metrics.
+  - ALL: enables both pinpoint collector and system metrics collection.

 ## 3.5 Configure and Run Pinpoint Web with System Metrics
 There are additional configurations for Pinpoint web to display the system metrics data stored in Pinot.